Stochastic PDE Limit of the Six Vertex Model: Introduction

 How does the symmetric \ac{6V} model behave as the mesh size goes to zero?
 Is there a limit shape?
 How does the height function fluctuate around it?
 How much do boundary conditions or external fields effect these limits?
 These questions are intertwined with understanding the {\it extremal, translation invariant, ergodic infinite volume Gibbs states} (or simply Gibbs states for short) and their associated {\it free energies}.
 These can be thought of as distributions on configurations of vertices on $\Z^2$ which satisfy the symmetric \ac{6V} Gibbs property---the marginal distribution restricted to any compact subdomain, given the state of the boundary vertices, is given by the above symmetric \ac{6V} model probability prescription (i.e., product over weights of vertices normalized to be a probability distribution).

 While much has been conjectured about the symmetric \ac{6V} Gibbs states (e.g. their phase diagram, free energy, uniqueness, and fluctuations) very little has been proved---see Section \ref{sec.6vlit} for some further discussion.
-The description we provide below (which is not used in any proofs) can be found, for instance, in \cite{Nolden92, Bukman1995, Res2010} and is essentially conjectural.
-We include it here to motivate the importance of studying the \emph{stochastic Gibbs states} as we do in Section \ref{sec:stochasticgibbsstates}.
+The description we provide here (i.e. in this Section~\ref{sec:Conjectural phase diagram}) can be found, for instance, in \cite{Nolden92, Bukman1995, Res2010} and is essentially conjectural.
+We include it here to motivate the importance of studying the ``\emph{stochastic Gibbs states}'' in Section \ref{sec:stochasticgibbsstates}.
+The discussion in this Section~\ref{sec:Conjectural phase diagram} will not be used in any proofs.

 The Gibbs states for the symmetric \ac{6V} model (with a given choice of $a,b,c$) are believed to arise as infinite volume limits of the periodic boundary condition asymmetric \ac{6V} model in which there are horizontal and vertical external fields of strength $H,V\in \R$ (see Figure \ref{tbl:S6VWeights}).
 These fields reward the occurrence of horizontal or vertical lines by factors of $e^{H/2}$ and $e^{V/2}$ and penalize the absence of lines by $e^{-H/2}$ and $e^{-V/2}$.
 Consider any rectangle enclosed in the interior of the fundamental domain of the periodic model.
 Then, regardless of the choices of external fields, conditioned on the vertices on the boundary of the rectangle, the configuration inside is given by the symmetric, zero-field \ac{6V} model weights.
 This is because all possible vertex configurations inside the rectangle have the same number of vertical and horizontal lines.
 This is analogous to the fact that for a simple random walk with drift, the marginal distribution of the walk given a fixed starting and ending level is drift-independent.